Diehase/blog-app/README.md

- Personal Blog Platform
+📌 Description

- 📌 Описание
+A mini-blog where you can add, edit, and delete posts.
+All data is saved in LocalStorage, so it remains even after the page is reloaded.

-Мини-блог, где можно добавлять, редактировать и удалять посты. Все данные сохраняются в LocalStorage, поэтому они не пропадают при перезагрузке страницы.
+🚀 Features

- 🚀 Функционал
+Add posts with a title and content

- Добавление поста с заголовком и содержимым Редактирование существующих постов
+Edit existing posts

- Удаление постов
+Delete posts

- Сохранение данных в LocalStorage
+Save data in LocalStorage

- 🛠 Стек технологий
+🛠 Tech Stack

 HTML

 CSS

 JavaScript (LocalStorage)